 Instead of remembering the laws all the time, and wondering if it’s safe to fly in your area, simply download the Droneinfo app on your phone.
 The app is developed by the Finnish Transport Safety Agency, and provides you all the information you need regarding flying your drone based on your current location.

 If you’re visiting Finland in the winter, you’ll need to be extra careful while flying your drone in the freezing cold.
-Most drone manufacturers discourage you from flying in temperatures below 0 degrees Celsius.
+Most drone manufacturers discourage you from flying in temperatures below 0° Celsius.
 The cold negatively affects the battery performance.
 However, it is still possible to fly your drone in extremely cold conditions by taking a few extra precautions.
-Read my tips and best practices for flying your drone in cold weather here.
+Remember to read the best practices for flying your drone in cold weather.